-Title: | Access the Polarization in Comparative Attitudes Project |
+| Title: | Access the Polarization in Comparative Attitudes Project |

-Description: | Distributes data from the Polarization in Comparative Attitudes Project.
+| Description: | Distributes data from the Polarization in Comparative Attitudes Project.
 Helper functions enable data retrieval in wide and tidy formats for user-defined countries and years.
 Provides support for case-insensitive country names in many languages.
-Mehlhaff (2022) <https://imehlhaff.net/files/Polarization%20and%20Democracy.pdf>. |
+Mehlhaff (2025) <https://doi.org/10.1017/9781009350662>. |

-Authors: | Isaac Mehlhaff [aut, cre, cph]
+| Authors: | Isaac Mehlhaff [aut, cre, cph] (ORCID: <https://orcid.org/0000-0001-5776-005X>) |

-Maintainer: | Isaac Mehlhaff <[email protected]> |
+| Maintainer: | Isaac Mehlhaff <[email protected]> |

-License: | CC0 |
+| License: | CC0 |

-Version: | 1.1.1 |
+| Version: | 1.1.2 |

-Built: | 2025-02-25 03:14:51 UTC |
+| Built: | 2026-05-23 08:36:41 UTC |

-Source: | https://github.com/imehlhaff/polarcap |
+| Source: | https://github.com/imehlhaff/polarcap |

 Retrieves PolarCAP data for defined countries and years.
 Returns data in wide format.
 For tidy

-format, use melt.PolarCAP()
+format, use melt.PolarCAP().

-get.PolarCAP( countries = NA, years = NA, type = c("ideology", "affect"), value.only = FALSE, include.se = FALSE )
+get.PolarCAP( countries = NA, years = NA, type = c("ideology", "affect"), value.only = FALSE, include.se = FALSE )get.PolarCAP( countries = NA, years = NA, type = c("ideology", "affect"), value.only = FALSE, include.se = FALSE )

 countries |